 There are several other websites that claim to know the cost of a loft conversion.

 We recommend visiting these:

 Which? is a well know brand in the United Kingdom and they offer consumer advice and services.
-On their website they have a handy guide to loft conversion prices (subscription is required but it’s heavily discounted for first month and easy to cancel).
+On their website, they have a handy guide to loft conversion prices (subscription is required but it’s heavily discounted for the first month and easy to cancel).